Frequently Asked Questions for British Columbia

 Can someone in BC die from heroin overdose?

 British Columbia, especially Vancouver, has a very high concentration of heroin.
 There are a lot of people who inject too much heroin and end up passing away from an overdose.
 Usually, there is an average of about 20 to 30 deaths in British Columbia due to heroin overdose.
-At the beginning of 2011 though, it was reported that 20 deaths related to heroin overdose occurred in British Columbia between the January and April.
-This is due to a very potent heroin, a lot more potent that I usually seen.
+At the beginning of 2011 though, it was reported that 20 deaths related to heroin overdose occurred in British Columbia between January and April.
+This is due to very potent heroin, a lot more potent than I usually saw.
 It was estimated that this “batch” of heroin was double the usual potency seen in British Columbia and was responsible for the spike in heroin overdose fatalities.

 Heroin overdose can be fatal in British Columbia.
 It is real and it is a big problem as live are wasted every year when they should get help instead.

 Can someone in BC die from methamphetamine overdose?

 Although methamphetamine is not the most popular drug in British Columbia, there are still a lot of users in the province.
 There are several who end up overdosing on meth and some of them do turn out to be fatal.
 Since the beginning of the 21st century, there has definitely been an increase in methamphetamine overdose deaths over the years.

 For example, in 2001, there were two deaths due to meth overdose.
 But in 2005, there were 16 deaths related to methamphetamine overdose.
 Between 2001 and 2005, there were a total of 36 fatal meth overdose in British Columbia.
 Statistics also show that almost 50% of all of the meth overdose victims were injecting methamphetamine.